Deba951/Hack-For-Bengal-2.0/README.md

 Pro Tip: Run flutter doctor in your terminal to check the flutter status in your machine:

-    ```
     flutter doctor

-    ```
-AND https://docs.flutter.dev/reference/flutter-cli?gclid=EAIaIQobChMIqsL59JGBgAMVWnsrCh2yZQmrEAAYASAAEgLYuvD_BwE&gclsrc=aw.ds will guide you with other Flutter Command Line Tools.
+AND, https://docs.flutter.dev/reference/flutter-cli?gclid=EAIaIQobChMIqsL59JGBgAMVWnsrCh2yZQmrEAAYASAAEgLYuvD_BwE&gclsrc=aw.ds will guide you with other Flutter Command Line Tools.